Welcome to Class 2!

 In music, we have been learning how to play some of these instruments together, as well as various other percussion intruments.
 We have worked together to perform different pieces of music.

 In science, were looking at materials.
-We also needed to draw on our previous learning of forces through this unit.
+We also needed to draw on our previous learning of forces.

 We started off by looking at different properties of materials, including elasticity.